 For us mostly in the States, CCTV surveillance is an integral part of maintaining law and order.
 In fact, according to statistics, the New York Police Department reported a 30% drop in crime in neighborhoods like the Bronx after CCTV installations.

 So there’s no question that surveillance cameras can significantly reduce crime rates.
 After all, you’re likely to not commit everyday crimes like jaywalking or littering.
-But the question is, when does surveillance get out of hand and become something straight out an episode of the Black Mirror.
+But the question is, when does surveillance get out of hand and become something straight out of an episode of the Black Mirror.

 Well in China, this is all becoming an everyday reality.
 If you don’t know, China has recently become the largest video surveillance country in the world.
 The country is using 350 million cameras currently and is planning on using around 600 million cameras with facial recognition and AI technology over the next two years.